DeMars-DMC/DeMars-DMC/docs/spec/reactors/mempool/config.md

 passes checktx.
 If this is disabled, transactions are not gossiped, but instead stored locally and added to the next block this node is the proposer.

-## WalDir

-`--mempool.wal_dir=/tmp/gaia/mempool.wal` (default: $TM_HOME/data/mempool.wal)

-This defines the directory where mempool writes the write-ahead logs.
-These files can be used to reload unbroadcasted transactions if the node crashes.

-If the directory passed in is an absolute path, the wal file is created there.
-If the directory is a relative path, the path is appended to home directory of the tendermint process to generate an absolute path to the wal directory (default `$HOME/.tendermint` or set via `TM_HOME` or `--home``)